-Prerequisite: Part I Concurrent with CSL 528, CSL 551 for Part II
+Prerequisite: Concurrent with CSL 528 for Part I; CSL 528, CSL 551 for Part II

 This introductory practicum provides the foundation for counseling training by means of group interaction with a faculty supervisor.
 The practicum provides training in listening and feedback skills.
-It also presents the opportunity for each student to consider personal matters that may impede or enhance their work as a counselor.
+It also presents the opportunity for each student to consider personal matters that may impede or enhance their work as a counselor, pastor or ministry leader.
 During fall term, the student meets six times per semester with a practicum facilitator.